sauravraghuvanshi/azure-docs-powershell/Az/Az.Sql/Get-AzSqlInstanceDatabaseSensitivityClassification.md

 ```

 ### -DatabaseName
-The name of the Azure SQL managed instance database.
+The name of the Azure SQL Managed Instance database.

 ```yaml
 Type: System.String